 - Keep pike in the landing net when possible

-- Use long pliers for hook removal
+- Use long pliers for safe hook removal

 - Never put fingers in a pike's mouth